todb/todb/README.md

   - 📧 My most reliable email right now is a toss up between todb@packetfu.com and todb@hugesuccess.org.
     - They end up at the same place.
   - 😱 I'm [741343407133425726](https://discordapp.com/users/741343407133425726) on Discord, and Discord is a surprisingly effective way to reach me quickly.
-  - 🤑 I'm on [LinkedIn](https://www.linkedin.com/in/todbeardsley/), and trying to be more active there.
+  - 🤑 I'm on [LinkedIn](https://www.linkedin.com/in/todbeardsley/), but bad at responding there.
-    - 😈 I'm afraid it's still mostly just me lashing out at toxic positivity, though.
+  - 🔵 I'm on [BlueSky](https://bsky.app/profile/todb.bsky.social), also not really interested in posting there.

 ## GitHub